mikeschinkel/go-only/README.md

 1. Functions that have too many breaks need to be broken up is an obvious indicator they need to be split into two or more.
 2. Functions that need nested `for range only.Once {}` constructs need to be broken up.
 3. This establishes a very easy to remember and easy to write repeatable pattern for code, unlike w/early returns.
-4. Using this pattern it become extremely easy to move logic to other functions during refactor w/o having to restructure logic
+4. Using this pattern it become extremely easy to move logic to other functions during refactor w/o having to restructure logic.

 ## Shortcomings
 Given that this is a technique and not a built-in language feature: